Rynav/Rynav/README.md

 ## About me:

 My name is Michał, currently living in Poland (unfortunately).
-I am 15 years old (16 this summer).
+I am 16 years old.
 I am learning typescript and started some C++ but it's mostly easy exercises.

 ## Projects: